Neural Information Squeezer for Causal Emergence: Results

 \subsubsection{The Effective Information is mainly determined by the Bijector}

-The previous analysis is about the mutual information but not the effective information of the macro-dynamics which is the key ingredients about causal emergence.
-Actually, with the good properties of the squeezed information channel, we can write down an expression of the $EI$ for the macro-dynamics but without the explicit form of the macro-dynamics.
+The previous analysis is about the mutual information but not the effective information of the macro-dynamic which is the key ingredients about causal emergence.
+Actually, with the good properties of the squeezed information channel, we can write down an expression of the $EI$ for the macro-dynamic but without the explicit form of it.
 And, accordingly, we find the major ingredient to determine causal emergence is the bijector $\psi_{\alpha}$.